spencertipping/ni/doc/ni_by_example_3.md

 9q5cc25twby7
 ```

-The parentheses are also often unnecessary, because of the prototypin:
+The parentheses are also often unnecessary, because of the prototyping:

 ```bash
 $ ni i[34.058566 -118.416526] p'ghe a, b, 9'